History of contract law: England in the Middle Ages

-During the Middle Ages, the English court system was minimal and so a number of In the local and manorial courts, according to the first treatise by Ranulf de Glanville, Treatise on the laws and customs of the English Kingdom in 1188, if people disputed the payment of a debt they, and witnesses, would attend court and swear oaths (called a wager of law).
+During the Middle Ages, the English court system was minimal.
+In the local and manorial courts, according to the first treatise by Ranulf de Glanville, Treatise on the laws and customs of the English Kingdom in 1188, if people disputed the payment of a debt they, and witnesses, would attend court and swear oaths (called a wager of law).
 They risked perjury if they lost the case, and so this was strong encouragement to resolve disputes elsewhere.
 The royal courts accepted claims, without a wager of law, if "trespass on the case" was alleged.
 A jury would be called, but to access the royal courts, which were fixed by Magna Carta to meet in London, some breach of the King's peace had to be alleged.
 But gradually, the courts allowed claims where there had been no such trouble, no tort vi et armis, even though it was still necessary to inventively plead this.
 For instance, in 1317 one Simon de Rattlesdene alleged he was sold a tun of wine that was contaminated with salt water, "with force and arms, namely with swords and bows and arrows".
 The Court of Chancery and the King's Bench started to allow claims without the fictitious allegation of force and arms from around 1350.
 Otherwise, a breach of covenant required production of proof of an agreement from a seal.
 However, in The Humber Ferryman’s case a claim was allowed, without any documentary evidence, against a ferryman who dropped a horse overboard that he was contracted to carry across the River Humber.
 Despite this liberalisation, in the 1200s a threshold of 40 shillings for dispute value had been created.
 Though its importance tapered away with gradual inflation, it foreclosed court access to most people.
 Moreover, freedom to contract was firmly suppressed among the peasantry.
 After the Black Death, the Statute of Labourers 1351 prevented any increase in workers' wages, fuelling among other things the Peasants' Revolt of 1381.